 Here are some foods that you can mix and match to create satisfying but healthy dishes for any meal.

 Vegetables are low in calories and high in fiber, making them an ideal food for people trying to manage their blood sugar.
 The best options are fresh, low-sodium canned, and frozen vegetables.
+Healthy options include tomatoes, spinach, colorful peppers, greens such as spinach. collard, and kale, and cruciferous vegetables such as broccoli, cauliflower, and Brussels sprouts.
 Vegetable juices may seem healthy, but they tend to be not as filling and aren’t as fibrous as fresh vegetables.
-Healthy options include tomatoes, spinach, yams, collard greens, corn, and kale.

 Beans are an excellent source of fiber, which means they raise blood sugar levels slowly.
 This is a plus for people with insulin resistance.
 Some good options are pinto, lima, and black beans.
 If you’re short on time, canned beans are a good alternative to dried beans.
 Just make sure to drain and rinse canned beans since they can be high in sodium.